U.S. and EU Approaches to Defining and Evaluating Impurities and NIAS in Food Contact Materials

 FDA’s Chemistry Guidance for FCNs includes information on CFs in table 1 of appendix IV.

-EFSA’s Guidance on the use of the TTC approach in food safety assessment, June 2019, can be accessed from: https://www.efsa.europa.eu/en/efsajournal/pub/5708.
+EFSA’s Guidance on the use of the TTC approach in food safety assessment, June 2019, can be accessed at https://www.efsa.europa.eu/en/efsajournal/pub/5708.

 FDA’s Guidance for Industry: Preparation of Food Contact Notification for Food Contact Substances (Toxicology Recommendations), April 2002, can be addressed from: https://www.fda.gov/regulatory-information/search-fda-guidance-documents/guidance-industry-preparation-food-contact-notifications-food-contact-substances-toxicology.